sagemathinc/cocalc/two/README.txt

    * Backend Workspace Server (backend.py; one for each core running on each compute machine) --
         - HTTP SERVER: implement using tornado
-             - serves static/templated content for ajax app
+             - serves static/internationalized-templated content for AJAX app
              - POST: create new workspace:
                   - workspace_id
                   - initializer = (tar ball, repo, backend url+token for workspace migration, etc)